falkr/ttm4175/pages/prep-iot-mqtt.md

--   **HTTP, sensors act as clients:** The sensors are HTTP clients and repeatedly send their temperature measurements to the heater, which is acts as a HTTP server.
+-   **HTTP, sensors act as clients:** The sensors are HTTP clients and repeatedly send their temperature measurements to the heater, which is acts as an HTTP server.

 -   **HTTP, sensors act as servers:** Vice-versa, we can think of a solution where each temperature sensor is a HTTP server, and the